Designing the Work Zones in Your New Timber Framed Home

 Kitchen Design Considerations

-- U-Shaped is the most efficient because it uses the “work triangle” to best advantage.
+- U-Shaped is the most efficient because it takes advantage of the “work triangle.”
 The triangle places the sink, range, and refrigerator in a triangle pattern with near equal distance between each workstation, saving steps by ensuring food storage, preparation, and cooking are easily at hand.
 The ideal distance is a sum of 26 feet for all three legs of the triangle, with no single leg of the triangle measuring less than 4 feet, or more than 9 feet.
-If the legs of that triangle are any shorter, the kitchen will still be efficient, but it may feel cramped and there likely will not be enough counter space.
+If the legs of that triangle are any shorter, the kitchen will still be efficient, but it may feel cramped with a lack of counter space.

 - L-Shaped is an efficient design for the kitchen space, but plan on making more steps between each station.

-- Island Kitchens work well because the island can host the range with the sink and refrigerator equal distance from the island.
+- Island Kitchens work well because the island can host the range with the sink and refrigerator equidistant from the island.
 This design helps reduce steps in a larger kitchen and can be attractively combined with a breakfast bar.

 - Pullman or Galley is typically not an efficient plan, but it can work if there is just one chef in the family and you are choosing a smaller design with less square footage.